-A convenient way to describe the manipulation of quantum states in the context of quantum computation is via few-qubit operations called {gates}.
-The action of each gate can be viewed as a unitary time evolution of the $n$-qubit system under a suitable Hamiltonian that acts non-trivially only on a few qubits (usually one or two).
-Any quantum computation can be expressed by a sequence of elementary gates, called a \textit{quantum circuit}, applied to an initial basis state, e.g. $|00 \ldots 0\rangle$, and followed by the measurement of some set of the qubits.

-The exponential separation between quantum and classical information does not simply mean that quantum computers can compute answers to problems ``in parallel'' with an exponential speedup, for example, by storing multiple different solutions in the many amplitudes.
-This is because reading out from a quantum computer destroys the state, and thus to harness the power of quantum information, a quantum algorithm must coordinate interference between the amplitudes such that useful information can be read out with high confidence without many measurements.
+However, despite the exponential separation between quantum and classical information, this does not simply mean that quantum computers can compute answers to problems ``in parallel'' with an exponential speedup, for example, by storing multiple different solutions in the many amplitudes.
+This is because reading out from a quantum computer destroys the state, and thus to harness the power of quantum information, a quantum algorithm must coordinate interference between the amplitudes such that useful information can be read out with high confidence without exponentially many measurements.